-From January, businesses will need to make customs declarations when exporting goods to the EU.
+All businesses now need to check whether they should make customs declarations when exporting goods to the EU.
 Details of how to do this yourself are here, and guidance for getting others—like freight forwarders or customs agents—to do the job for you is here.

-Rules on the exports of books from January will not change, though licences will be needed for some other goods.
+Rules on the exports of books have not changed, though licences will be needed for some other goods.
 Customers can be charged VAT at 0%.

-Businesses that export goods to the EU will need an EORI number from January.
-All businesses should have been contacted to arrange this, but you can obtain one easily here.
+Businesses that export goods to the EU need an EORI number from January.
+You can obtain one easily here.
 If you already have an EORI but it does not start with GB, you will need to obtain a new one.

-Export partners in EU countries will also need to be ready for changes from January, and be sure they can make any necessary import customs declarations.
+Export partners in EU countries should also be ready to make any necessary import customs declarations.

-Advice for accounting for VAT on services—including digital—from January is here.
+Advice for accounting for VAT on services—including digital—after Brexit is here.